anandsingh3996/anandsingh.chauhan/content/authors/admin/_index.md

     summary: |
       <p align="justify">
       Responsibilities and key contributions include:
-      - Leading research initiatives under the guidance of Dr. Mayank Baranwal in the Data and Decision Sciences research wing.
+      - Leading research projects in the Data and Decision Sciences research wing under the mentorship of Dr. Mayank Baranwal and Dr. Harshad Khadilkar.

-      - Spearheading the application of reinforcement learning (RL) to complex real-world problems in planning under uncertainty, with a focus on:
+      - Focusing on real-world applications of reinforcement learning (RL) to address complex challenges in planning under uncertainty, with key areas of expertise including:

-        * Data-driven power control and management systems.
+        - Data-driven power control and management systems.
-        * Optimization of supply chain networks.
+        - Supply chain network optimization.
-        * Advanced railway scheduling solutions using large language models (LLMs) for reasoning.
+        - Advanced railway scheduling, leveraging large language models (LLMs) for enhanced decision-making.
-        * Mixed-Fleet Vehicle Routing Problem with Time Windows (CVRPTW) using attention mechanisms.
+        - Mixed-Fleet Vehicle Routing Problem with Time Windows (CVRPTW), utilizing attention mechanisms for improved logistics.

-      - Pioneering work on mixed-fleet routing, combining traditional and electric vehicles for optimized logistics.
+        - Multi-robot task allocation for dynamic and efficient resource management.

-      - Exploring innovative applications of attention models to solve vehicle routing with time windows (VRPTW).
+      - Currently working on the Mixed-Fleet Vehicle Routing Problem with Time Windows (VRPTW), integrating traditional and electric vehicles to optimize logistics in response to the increasing adoption of EVs by fleet operators.
+Additionally, exploring innovative applications of attention models to enhance solutions for vehicle routing with time windows.

-      - Investigating the synergy between large language models (LLMs) and reinforcement learning (RL) to improve RL agent reward mechanisms, particularly in the context of effective train scheduling and network management.
+      - Investigating the integration of large language models (LLMs) with reinforcement learning (RL) to enhance RL agent reward mechanisms, particularly for optimizing train scheduling.
+This approach reduces excessive computational complexity and supports control room operators in making more efficient decisions.

       - Contributing to the development of robust and adaptive algorithms for networked systems, enhancing efficiency and reliability in critical infrastructure.
       </p>